HXQLabs/Helixque/README.md

 ## 📞 Support

-For issues, questions, or contributions, please open an issue on GitHub or contact the maintainers.
+For issues, questions, or contributions, please open an issue on GitHub or contact the maintainers in discord.

 ---